| You should expect the Spirit to guide your prayers, perhaps with words of wisdom,

 encourage people to feel free to come for prayer for themselves, and for others they are

-Occasionally a team member may feel they have discerned a need for deliverance
+concerned about.
+4 DELIVERANCEOccasionally a team member may feel they have discerned a need for deliverance

 ministry.
 Since sensitivity is of utmost importance, you must verify your feelings with